jpmmcneill/dbt-graph-theory/README.md

 While in the example above no vertex labels were shared between different `graph_id`s, this is not a strict requirement.
 When a vertex is shared between two `graph_id`s, the vertices are considered seperate (ie. all algorithms are performed on the graph_id level).

 `edge_id` should be unique over the table (when `graph_id` is not defined) or at a `graph_id` level when `graph_id` is defined.

+### Types of Graph

+This package currently two types of graphs: Ordered Graphs and Non Ordered Graphs.
+There currently no _in data_ difference between these graphs (ie. a given graph table can correspond to both types), but some macros are designed to be implemented on specific types of graph.
+For example, `connect_ordered_graph` is designed to only be used with ordered graphs.

+#### Ordered Graphs

+Ordered graphs have a natural order to their nodes.
+In this package, the ordering is typically implemented via edges - meaning that this package treats ordered graphs as an extension of induced ordered graphs.
+For more detail, see [wikipedia](https://en.wikipedia.org/wiki/Ordered_graph).
+Ordered graphs are typically interacted with via an `ordering` field - this corresponds to the order of the edges / nodes.
+Supported Ordering types are numeric and date(time).

+An example of an ordered graph might be a rename path, or a customer's subscription history.
+These would both be ordered via a timestamp at which the rename happened / the customer swapped subscription type (respectively).

+#### Non Ordered Graphs

+Non ordered graphs are simply graphs that do not fall into the above definition.

 ----
 ## Variables